Pylons/pyramid/docs/narr/urldispatch.rst

   If the ``view`` attribute is not provided, this attribute has no effect.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-view_renderer

-  This is either a single string term (e.g. ``json``) or a string implying a path or :term:`resource specification` (e.g. ``templates/views.pt``).
-If the renderer value is a single term (does not contain a dot ``.``), the specified term will be used to look up a renderer implementation, and that renderer inplementation will be used to construct a response from the view return value.
-If the renderer term contains a dot (``.``), the specified term will be treated as a path, and the filename extension of the last element in the path will be used to look up the renderer implementation, which will be passed the full path.
-The renderer implementation will be used to construct a response from the view return value.
-See :ref:`views_which_use_a_renderer` for more information.

-  If the ``view`` attribute is not provided, this attribute has no effect.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-view_xhr

-  Thie value should be either ``True`` or ``False``.
-If this value is specified and is ``True``, the :term:`request` must possess an ``HTTP_X_REQUESTED_WITH`` (aka ``X-Requested-With``) header for this view to be found and called.
-This is useful for detecting AJAX requests issued from jQuery, Prototype and other Javascript libraries.

-  If the ``view`` attribute is not provided, this attribute has no effect.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-view_accept

-  The value of this attribute represents a match query for one or more mimetypes in the ``Accept`` HTTP request header.
-If this value is specified, it must be in one of the following forms: a mimetype match token in the form ``text/plain``, a wildcard mimetype match token in the form ``text/*`` or a match-all wildcard mimetype match token in the form ``*/*``.
-If any of the forms matches the ``Accept`` header of the request, this predicate will be true.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-view_header

-  The value of this attribute represents an HTTP header name or a header name/value pair.
-If the value contains a ``:`` (colon), it will be considered a name/value pair (e.g. ``User-Agent:Mozilla/.*`` or ``Host:localhost``).
-The *value* of an attribute that represent a name/value pair should be a regular expression.
-If the value does not contain a colon, the entire value will be considered to be the header name (e.g. ``If-Modified-Since``).
-If the value evaluates to a header name only without a value, the header specified by the name must be present in the request for this predicate to be true.
-If the value evaluates to a header name/value pair, the header specified by the name must be present in the request *and* the regular expression specified as the value must match the header value.
-Whether or not the value represents a header name or a header name/value pair, the case of the header name is not significant.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.